Nella1a/react-advice-generator-app/README.md

 ## Setup

-1. Clone the repository
-   First, clone the repository.
+1. First, clone the repository.
 Then, you can run the application either using Docker or locally (without Docker).

 ```text
 git clone https://github.com/Nella1a/react-advice-generator-app.git